odinuv/web/walkthrough-slim/upload/index.md

 {% include /walkthrough-slim/upload/fetch-file-01.php %}
 {% endhighlight %}

+{: .note}
+This script uses `$response` object's method `withStatus()` to notify client about errors and non-existing files by HTTP status code.
+Such codes are useful for browsers and search engine crawlers to understand that this URL contains nothing interesting.

 Try to switch different `Content-Disposition` headers to modify behaviour of browser -- `inline` disposition displays file content directly in browser if the browser supports such file type (HTML, XML, an image or a PDF file) while `attachment` disposition forces browser to offer visitor to download the file whatever the file type is.
 You can also